csinkers/ualbion/README.md

 For developers, any C# IDE should work (e.g. VS Code, Visual Studio, Rider etc).
 The available solutions are:
 - `src/ualbion.nodeps.sln`: Loads ualbion with dependencies from NuGet (recommended for getting started)
 - `src/ualbion.full.sln`: Loads ualbion with local dependencies (requires `get_dependencies` to have been run, recommended for advanced development, e.g. if debugging into the dependencies is required)
 - `src/ualbion.ci.sln`: A solution for use by the continuous integration environment in github.
-Only includes tests that don't rely on the original assets being present.
+Excludes tests that rely on the original assets being present.

 ## Attributions
 Many thanks to Florian Ziesche and the other contributers to the [freealbion wiki](https://github.com/freealbion/freealbion/wiki) for their efforts in discovering and documenting the Albion file formats.